IgniteUI/igniteui-xplat-docs/doc/en/components/notifications/banner.md

 > According to Google's [Material Design](https://material.io/design/components/banners.html#anatomy) guidelines, a banner should have a maximum of 2 buttons present.
 The `Banner` does not explicitly limit the number of elements under the `actions` slot, but it is strongly recommended to use up to 2 if you want to adhere to the material design guidelines.

-The dismiss option (`'Continue Offline'`) doesn't need any further logic, so it can just call the `hide()` method.
+The dismiss option (`'Continue Offline'`) doesn't need any further logic, so it can just call the `Hide` method.
 The confirm action (`'Turn On Wifi'`), however, requires some additional logic, so we have to define it in the component.
 Then, we will add an event listener for the `click` event.
 The last step is to call the `refreshBanner()` method on each change, which will toggle the banner depending on the `wifiState`.

 The navbar will have a Wifi icon and we will add an event listener for its `click` event as well.
 As the `refreshBanner()` method is called on each change, the icon will not only toggle the banner, but change according to the state of the connection: